 I'm Sorry, I Love You (2004) was a 16 episode, monumental and historic Hallyu television hit series made by Koreans, but popular all throughout the Asian world, and the K-drama that launched countless viewers around the world, even in the West, into the magnificence of Korean dramas for the first time.
 Including myself.
 It was my very first Korean drama that I watched, in 2006, and I was hooked.
-Over sixteen years later and multi-hundreds of K-dramas watched, I'm still hooked.
+Over sixteen years later and close to 600 K-dramas watched, I'm still hooked.
 I feel sorry for anyone in the USA who has never watched a Korean drama.
 They don't know what excellence they are missing.
 American television today is 99% trash and unwatchable for intelligent people with morals.
 South Korea's output is a great respite from it for those of us who prefer excellence instead of excrement.

-I'm Sorry, I Love You (otherwise abbreviated as MISA, for "Mianhada, Saranghanda" in Korean) is a thoroughly addictive show, because it develops its plot lines slowly, passionately, and you really begin to care about the characters; you grieve when they are sad, and are joyful when they are happy.
+I'm Sorry, I Love You (otherwise abbreviated as MISA, for "Mianhada, Saranghanda" in Korean) is a thoroughly addictive show, because it develops its plot lines slowly, passionately, and you really begin to care about the characters immediately; you grieve when they are sad, and are joyful when they are happy.
 The leads are all very attractive people (especially the awesome and incredibly handsome So Jisub as Mu-hyeok, and the little dynamo Su Jeong Im as Eunchae, who was brilliant as Sumi in the Korean classic horror film A Tale Of Two Sisters), and their acting is realistic, intense, evocatively emotional, and often funny as well.
 The music soundtrack (OST) is beautiful too - so popular that KBS released two different CD sets for it (and of course I had to buy both!), and the production values are excellent.
 It was filmed on location in Australia at the beginning of the show, and then the story moves to Korea, then ends back in Australia.

 The Story: We are introduced to Mu-hyeok Cha (So Jisub) - a street hustler, petty gangster, growing up homeless in Australia after his Australian adoptive parents evicted him as a young man - who is shot in the head at the wedding of a woman he loved, Ji Young Moon (actress Yeo Jin Choi).
 She was marrying a rich gangster for his money, yet Mu-hyeok, still deeply in love with her, risks his own life to save hers when an assassin shows up to kill the wedding couple.
 He throws himself into harm's way to save her.
 The doctors cannot remove the bullet that lodged in Mu-hyeok's brain as he tried to save her, and they give him only a few months to live.